 This post is about how to apply and get an interview.
-We'll write something later about interviewing and then link to it from here, we promise.
+We'll write something later about interviewing and then link to it from here, we promise (hey look, we did it!).

 - Have a connection.